Skip to main content

 Example 1: Minimizing a Function

-Use the minimize() function to find the minimum of a function.
+Use optimize.minimize() to find the minimum value of a mathematical function.

 Minimize a Function